uri-library-data-services/iassist-preview/content/blog/new-iq-0.md

 Within the business school area, there is the same discussion as elsewhere concerning support for data users when most librarians are not sufficiently educated in that type of data use.
-A "community of practice\" is proposed; IASSIST is seen as a natural home for this and also as reaching a critical mass for convincing the commercial data vendors.
+A "community of practice" is proposed; IASSIST is seen as a natural home for this and also as reaching a critical mass for convincing the commercial data vendors.
 I hope the article will bring fruitful discussions at the coming conference.

-The last article in this issue is \"A Survey Data Archive Network in Africa - Possibilities and Practicalities\" by Lynn Woolfrey from the University of Cape Town.
+The last article in this issue is "A Survey Data Archive Network in Africa - Possibilities and Practicalities" by Lynn Woolfrey from the University of Cape Town.
 Woolfrey is the Data Manager at the DataFirst Survey Data Archive at the university.
 The point of departure for the article is that survey data archives have two central functions; they